Adnan Saidi: Battle of Pasir Panjang

-In 1942, Adnan led a 42-strong platoon from the Malay Regiment to defend Singapore from the invading Japanese Imperial Army.
-They fought at Pasir Panjang Ridge in the Bukit Chandu area between 12 and 14 February.
+In February 1942, Adnan led his 42-men platoon of the 1st Malaya Infantry Brigade to defend Singapore from attacks by the 56th Infantry Regiment of the Imperial Japanese Army.
+They fought at Pasir Panjang Ridge around Bukit Chandu between 12 and 14 February.
 Despite being heavily outnumbered, Adnan refused to surrender and urged his men to fight to the end.
-They held off the Japanese for two days amid heavy enemy shelling from artillery and tanks, as well as chronic shortages of food, medical supplies and ammunition.
+They held off the Japanese for two days amid heavy shelling from Japanese artillery and tanks, as well as chronic shortages of food, medical supplies and ammunition.
 On the last day of the battle, Adnan and his men were left with only a few grenades and had to fight the Japanese with their bayonets in brutal hand-to-hand combat.
 Adnan was shot but continued fighting.

 During the battle, Adnan identified Japanese soldiers who were attempting to infiltrate the Malay Regiment's base in disguise as "Punjabi soldiers", who were marching four abreast (Japanese style) instead of three (British style).